Selma Finance Review: Pros, Cons & How it Compares (2023)

 Yes – just contact Selma directly and they’ll close the account and transfer the funds.
 The process can take a week and there is no additional fee.

 Yes.
-Use this link or the code 333140214 and you’ll get free management for an entire year.
+Use this link and you’ll get free management for an entire year.

 Yes, visit the following link to read more.

 Selma finance reviews your entire financial picture, from gauging your risk appetitie to understanding your assests and how much you can afford to invest.
 From this information (and much more, see the full review above) Selma Finance will build an investment portfolio to fit your profile.

 Your investments are in your name and you are the owner.
 In the event Selma Finance go bust, you can transfer them to another roboadvisor.

 Not yet.
 But Selma say its coming, so watch this space.

 Not yet, but Selma are looking into it closely and more updates will come.
 You can view the current topics here: https://www.selma.io/topics

 Yes.
 Dividends which are generated from your portfolio are automatically added to your account.

 Approx 15K CHF, however some accounts run into the hundreds of thousands.
 The account minimum is 2K CHF.